mna/0value/posts/implementing lua coroutines in Go.md

 }
 ```

 I haven't tried it, but maybe it could've been implemented by exposing the existing `c.yld` channel.
 Still, I like the idea to build this on top of the available coroutine API (exposing `c.yld` would've meant tweaking the internals, since a call to `Resume()` consumes the value of the yield channel).
-The big downside, as noted in the comments, is the impossibility to cancel the coroutine, nor to handle errors conveniently, unless the `for v := range NewIter(fn)` goal is abandoned in order to return multiple values.
+The big downside, as noted in the comments, is the impossibility to cancel the coroutine, nor to handle errors conveniently, unless the `for v := range NewIter(fn)` goal is abandoned in order to return multiple values or a richer, range-unfriendly data structure which yet again defeats the whole purpose.

 ## Running On Empty

-This is a very specific implementation of coroutines in Go.
+Up until now, this has been a very specific implementation of coroutines in Go.
 It yields a single integer.
 Unlike Lua, it doesn't allow passing additional values in calls `Yield()` or `Resume()`.
 Lua being a dynamically-typed language, any number of any type of arguments can be used in those calls, and the coroutine's function can have any number of arguments and return values too.

-Well, Go is statically-typed, but if you want to achieve this kind of "anything goes" behaviour, you will sprinkle variadic empty interface arguments over those method signatures.
-And then you will use [type assertions][type] just about everywhere.
-I've implemented such a generic version based on the one just discussed, in the [*generic* branch of the gocoro repo][gocoro].
+Well, Go is statically-typed, but if you want to achieve this kind of "anything goes" behaviour, you have to sprinkle variadic empty interface arguments over those method signatures.
+And then you use [type assertions][type] just about everywhere.
+I've implemented such a generic version based on the simple integer one, in the [*generic* branch of the gocoro repo][genbr].
 The main differences are:

 ``` go
 // The generic signature of the coroutine function now accepts any